-I love to write about inspiring social initiatives, extraordinary cultural destinations and my own travel adventures.
+I love to write about inspiring social initiatives, interesting cultural destinations and exciting culinary trends.

 I've also written thousands of financial & political articles for TorFX, dozens of currency analysis snippets for The Telegraph and hundreds of social media posts for JOB TODAY.